timhaintz/timhaintz.github.io/index.md

 I'm currently learning Python using [Automate the Boring Stuff](https://automatetheboringstuff.com/) written by Al Sweigart.
 Once I become more familiar with Python, I will add some examples to this site.

 I chose to create this blog using GitHub Pages and Jekyll as it enables me to use my existing workflows.
 I use version control and GitHub daily so this was a natural fit for me.
 As part of setting this blog up, I'm learning about Jekyll and CSS which has been rewarding.
+Initial site setup was done using [Jonathan McGlone's guide](http://jmcglone.com/guides/github-pages/).
+Thanks to Jonathan for the guide.